 – popcorn concrete that was insufficient to take care of the traffic on them which caused the potholes.

-Interviewer 1: Oh, okay.
+Pat Faudry: Oh, okay.

-Interviewee: But they call it popcorn concrete.
+Busby: But they call it popcorn concrete.

-Interviewer 1: What about crime in the area, what do you know about crime in this area?
+Pat Faudry: What about crime in the area, what do you know about crime in this area?

-Interviewee: In this area, very little, if any.
+Busby: In this area, very little, if any.

-Interviewer 1: Okay.
+Pat Faudry: Okay.
 What about, you know, with the expressway coming through, that controversy with all these houses, did you know people who – you mentioned one person.

-Interviewee: Yes.
+Busby: Yes.

-Interviewer 1: Give us some names of some people who had to move because of their houses being taken.
+Pat Faudry: Give us some names of some people who had to move because of their houses being taken.

 [0:45:00]

-Interviewee: The Allison’s, Grandville Allison.
+Busby: The Allison’s, Grandville Allison.
 He lives over on Poplar now.
 They lived on Galloway.
 They had a duplex there, and that was demolished.

-Interviewer 1: Okay.
+Pat Faudry: Okay.

-Interviewee: Which I think is the most disgusting thing.
+Busby: Which I think is the most disgusting thing.
 A friend of mine, he and his wife – well, let me see.
 He said, “Virginia, what are you going to do if that expressway comes down the Parkway?”
 I said, “Don’t worry; I won’t be alive at that time.”
 [Laughter]

-Interviewer 1: When they finally make that decision –
+Pat Faudry: When they finally make that decision –

 [0:46:00]